glowkeeper/Enervator/docs/paper/enervator.md

 ## Exchanging Sovereign Currencies for EOR

-The author has developed an application called Enerchanger [^16], which is a proof of concept to demonstrate exchanging sovereign currencies for EOR.
+The author has developed an application called Enerchanger[^15], which is a proof of concept to demonstrate exchanging sovereign currencies for EOR.
 Similar to Eneradmin, Enerchanger is a web-based application that depends on the web browser extension MetaMask.
 Figure 11 shows that Enerchanger is responsible for taking sovereign currency deposits and exchanging those for EOR.

 ![Figure 11: Use Case for Enerchanger](images/enerchangerUseCaseDiagram.png)